 What is this course about?The primary purpose of this qualification is to help you prepare to enter, or progress within, employment where you work or interact with people with learning disabilities in a variety of roles.
 This qualification will be ideal for you if you?re working within health care or social care but may also be useful if you?re working in education or a housing support role.
 You can also take this qualification to support your progression into further learning within the Health and Social Care sector.
 The qualification aims to help you develop your underpinning knowledge and understanding to support your role working with people with learning disabilities.

-How is it taught?As you work through the learning materials you will have the support of a knowledgeable assessor/tutor who will give you support, advice and guidance on the course content as well as providing robust feedback on the work you complete.
-Upon successful completion of the course you will be awarded the NCFE Level 2 Certificate in Principles of Working with Individuals with Learning Disabilities.
+How is it taught?As you work through the learning materials, you will have the support of a knowledgeable assessor/tutor who will give you support, advice and guidance on the course content as well as providing robust feedback on the work you complete.
+This course consists of 3 assessments to be completed 4 weeks apart.
+Upon successful completion of the course, you will be awarded the CACHE Level 2 Certificate in Principles of Working with Individuals with Learning Disabilities.

 What could I do next?Other related courses.

 Fee Code: L

 These courses receive government funding, and some learners will be eligible for FREE tuition if you meet specific criteria.
 Some ‘L’ code courses from Level 2 upwards may also have an Advanced Learning Loan available for most learners aged 19 and over.
 See here for more information about the criteria for free tuition and here for Advanced Learning Loans.